-South Africa has a fairly unique situation, in regard to its Chartered Accountancy profession, having one of the most highly esteemed qualifications throughout the world, operating in an intensely challenging environment.
-Highly contrary to South

-Africa's Transparency International Rankings, the CA (SA) designation is currently recognised as one of the most reputable and highly regarded premier accounting and business designations throughout the world (SAICA 2011b; SAICA 2012).
-This has been formally recognised by the World Economic Forum in the 2013/2014 Global Competitiveness Report, ranking South Africa first, among 148 countries in terms of the strength of 'Auditing and Financial Reporting' - This prestige being for the fourth consecutive year (World Economic Forum, 2014; IRBA, 2014).
-According to SAICA, "Remaining a member of the first ranked CA (SA) designation in the world remains enviable" (SAICA 2011b: 1).
+South Africa is a special case given that its Chartered Accountancy qualification is one of the most highly esteemed throughout the world, and yet its ethical environment is intensely challenging.
+Highly contrary to South Africa's Transparency International Rankings, the CA (SA) designation is currently recognised as one of the most reputable and highly regarded premier accounting and business designations throughout the world (SAICA, 2011b; SAICA, 2012).
+This has been formally recognised by the World Economic Forum in the 2013/2014 Global Competitiveness Report, ranking South Africa first among 148 countries in terms of the strength of "Auditing and Financial Reporting".
+This was the fourth consecutive year that the top ranking had been obtained by South Africa (World Economic Forum, 2014; IRBA, 2014).
+According to SAICA, "remaining a member of the first ranked CA (SA) designation in the world remains enviable" (SAICA, 2011b: 1).